Kentucky mayoral candidate survives being targeted by a gunman

 - Published

-Police in the US state of Kentucky have apprehended an individual who entered the office of a local politician on Monday morning and shot at him.
+A local politician in the US state of Kentucky has survived a shooting inside his office on Monday morning.

-Craig Greenberg, running to be Louisville's next Democratic mayor, later tweeted his team was safe and he would provide an update in due course.
+Police have now apprehended the individual who shot Craig Greenberg, running to be Louisville's next Democratic mayor, around 1000 local time (1500 GMT).

+Mr Greenberg later tweeted his team was safe and he would provide an update in due course.

 According to police, the shots hit Mr Greenberg's clothing but nobody was injured by the lone shooter.